winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 1. The preview environments shouldn’t be able to access files from other preview environments
 2. Only Wing Cloud signed up developers with write access to the repository can create preview environments

+## NON Requirements
+1. Preview environments will require authentication to view.
+2. Assign users to Teams.

 ## Technical Design